MRtrix3/mrtrix3/docs/tips_and_tricks/external_modules.rst

          $ ~/src/mrtrix/module/bin/example_binary argument1 argument2 ...

-      While this may be inconvenient in some circumstances, in others it can be beneficial, as it is entirely explicit and clear as to where the command is being run from.
-This is especially the case when experimenting with different versions of a command where the name of the command has not changed.
+      While this may be inconvenient in some circumstances, in others it can be beneficial, as it is entirely explicit and clear as to exactly which version of the command is being run.
+This is especially useful when experimenting with different versions of a command, where the name of the command has not changed.

    2. Manually add the location of the ``bin/`` directory of this new module to your system's ``PATH`` environment variable.
 Most likely you will want this